entitylabs/trafficmanagement/README.md

   a.
 Each car has a arandom speed.

   b.
-When a car stops at a signal it starts off witha. random speed again.
+When a car stops at a signal it starts off with a random speed again.

 2. All traffic lights are started with a random timer